CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 Since the shell that is started in the interactive session is already a job step in Slurm, additional job steps cannot be created.
-This prevents running GROMACS tools in the usual way, since `gmx_mpi` is a parallel program and normally requires using `srun`.
+This prevents running e.g. GROMACS tools in the usual way, since `gmx_mpi` is a parallel program and normally requires using `srun`.
 In this case, `srun` must be replaced with `orterun -n 1` in the interactive shell.
 Orterun does not know of the Slurm flags, so it needs to be told how many tasks/threads to use.
-The following example will run a [GROMACS](../../apps/gromacs.md) mean square displacement analysis for an existing trajectory.
+The following example will run a [GROMACS](../../apps/gromacs.md) mean square displacement analysis for an existing trajectory:

 ```bash
 sinteractive --account <project>